- Patient Care

 You will arrive at the hospital approximately two hours before your scheduled surgery time.
-Procedures are performed on a “to follow” basis.
 Occasionally, a procedure scheduled ahead of yours may take longer than expected, so there may be some delay before your surgery.
 Regardless, it is important that you arrive on time.

 You can anticipate that your surgery will last approximately 1 ½ to 2 ½ hours, although this varies from case to case.
+Your belongings will be stored in a locker in the pre-operative area.
 If you have family members with you they will wait for you in the waiting room.
-Your doctor will speak with them immediately after your surgical procedure to let them know that you are finished.
 During your surgery, family members should plan on remaining in or near the waiting area in order to be accessible at the completion of the procedure.
-Belongings will be stored in a locker in the pre-operative area.
+Your surgeon will speak with them immediately after your surgical procedure to let them know that you are finished.

 When you wake from surgery you will be located in the post-operative recovery room.
-Once you have been stabilized and are comfortable family members will be invited to sit with you while you continue recovering from surgery.
-Criteria for discharge include that your pain is under control and that you are eating, drinking, and able to walk to the bathroom with minimal assistance.
+Once you have been stabilized and are comfortable, family members will be invited to sit with you while you continue recovering from surgery.
 You will have a dressing on your shoulder and your arm will be immobilized in a sling.
+To be discharged to go home, your pain should be under control,and you should be eating, drinking, and able to walk to the bathroom with minimal assistance.